wichmann-lab/python-psignifit/docs/how_to/How-to-Get-Proportion-Correct.md

 print(prop_correct)
 ```

-If you are intersted in the proportion correct values based on the `mean` estimate instead of the default
+If you are interested in the proportion correct values based on the `mean` estimate instead of the default
 `MAP` estimate, you can get them with:

 ```{code-cell} ipython3